 Szamotuły Castle, Medieval castle in Szamotuły, Poland

-Construction of this fortress began in the mid-1400s under a local nobleman and was expanded by a high official from Poznań several decades later.
-The structure evolved over the centuries as different owners added new sections and modified its defenses.
+Construction began in the mid-1400s under a local nobleman, and the castle was significantly expanded by a high official from Poznań in the following decades.
+Over the centuries it passed through different hands, each leaving changes to its layout and defenses.

 The museum inside displays regional archaeological finds and everyday objects from different time periods that reflect how people lived in this area.
 Visitors can see traditional crafts and items that were part of daily life throughout the centuries.